watchbutdonotlearn/Secure-file-transfer/README.md

 This process, however, could be a little more streamlined, with most parts of it being able to be completely automated.
 This project seeks to streamline and automate that process such that sending an encrypted email and decrypting it can be as easy as a couple of clicks.

-To use the program, here is a handy little instructions sheet: https://docs.google.com/document/d/1tLczGkPVhgeg3ksy9g8Xcw2d9JDTapvkOEOh2R_NnGE/edit?usp=sharing
+For some comprehensive instructions on how to use the program, here is a handy little instructions sheet: https://docs.google.com/document/d/1tLczGkPVhgeg3ksy9g8Xcw2d9JDTapvkOEOh2R_NnGE/edit?usp=sharing

+It should detail everything from start to finish of how to use the program, including how to send and recieve messages and how to generate password documents.